 Veneers are wafer-thin shells of porcelain or composite which fit over the front of a tooth much like a false fingernail covers a nail.
-They can conceal damaged teeth not reparable using filler materials, as well as reduce small gaps, bring slightly crooked teeth back into line, give a natural width and length to odd-shaped teeth and cover teeth too severely discoloured for cleaning or whitening.
-Most often they are used for one or more of the top, visible front teeth since they are exceedingly aesthetic.
+Dental veneers conceal damaged teeth not reparable using filler materials, as well as reduce small gaps, bring slightly crooked teeth back into line, give a natural width and length to odd-shaped teeth and cover teeth too severely discoloured for cleaning or whitening.
+Veneer treatments are often used for one or more of the top, visible front teeth since they are exceedingly aesthetic.

 The tooth is prepared by removing a thin layer of enamel (2) and an impression taken.
 The impression together with instructions on tooth colour is sent to the dental laboratory where the veneer is hand-crafted.
 The veneer is then bonded into place by your dentist (3).